vuducle/ts-mui-nextjs-starter/content/pages/index.md

           url: /images/Bildschirmfoto 2024-06-14 um 11.48.19.png
           altText: First item image
         text: >
           Build in React with TypeScript Support.
-A App to adjust the brightness, saturation or contrast of an image.
+An App to adjust the brightness, saturation or contrast of an image.
 Further features will be implemented or not.
         actions: